JUXTAPID- lomitapide mesylate capsule

 Gastrointestinal Adverse Reactions [see Warnings and Precautions (5.5)]

-• Inform the patient that gastrointestinal adverse reactions are common with JUXTAPID.
+• Inform patients or their caregiver(s) that gastrointestinal adverse reactions are common with JUXTAPID.
 These include, but are not limited to, diarrhea, nausea/vomiting, abdominal pain/discomfort, flatulence, and constipation.
-Strict adherence to a low-fat diet (<20% of total calories from fat) may reduce these reactions.
+Advise patients or their caregiver(s) to adhere to low-fat diet supplying <20% of energy from fat or less than 30 grams of fat, whichever is less, to reduce the risk of gastrointestinal adverse reactions.

-• Instruct the patient to stop JUXTAPID and contact their healthcare provider if severe diarrhea occurs or if they experience symptoms of volume depletion such as lightheadedness, decreased urine output, or tiredness.
+• Instruct patients or their caregiver(s) to stop JUXTAPID and contact their healthcare provider if severe diarrhea occurs or if they experience symptoms of volume depletion such as lightheadedness, decreased urine output, or tiredness.

 • Absorption of oral medications may be affected in patients who develop diarrhea or vomiting.
 For example, hormone absorption from oral contraceptives may be incomplete, warranting the use of additional contraceptive methods.
 Patients who develop these symptoms should seek advice from their healthcare provider.

-• Because multiple drug-drug interactions have been described with JUXTAPID, advise the patient to tell their healthcare provider(s) about all medications, nutritional supplements, and vitamins that they are taking or may be taking while taking JUXTAPID.
+• Because multiple drug-drug interactions have been described with JUXTAPID, advise patients or their caregiver(s) to tell their healthcare provider(s) about all medications, nutritional supplements, and vitamins that they are taking or may be taking while taking JUXTAPID.

 Missed Doses

 • If a dose of JUXTAPID is missed, the normal dose should be taken at the usual time the next day.
-If dosing is interrupted for more than a week, tell the patient to contact their healthcare provider before restarting treatment.
+If dosing is interrupted for more than a week, tell patients or their caregiver(s) to contact their healthcare provider before restarting treatment.

 • SPL UNCLASSIFIED SECTION